 Kale: Some of the hottest nutrients present in kale include the glucosinolates and methyl cysteine sulfoxides (11).
 These super-nutrients help to activate detoxifying enzymes in the liver that play an important role in neutralizing carcinogenic substances.
 One such glucosinolate, sulfuraphane, is formed when kale is either chopped or chewed.
 Sulfuraphane has been shown to alter the genetic expression of the liver allowing to more effectively use its detoxification enzymes (12).

-Lacianto kale contains more water and a better flavor than curly kale.
+Lacinato kale contains more water and a better flavor than curly kale.
 Curly kale is very challenging to juice and is not recommended.
-I stick with lacianto kale for juicing and curly kale for things like kale chips.
+I stick with lacinato kale for juicing and curly kale for things like kale chips.

 Cereal Juices: This would include wheatgrass, barley grass, oat grass and rye grass among others.
 These are the grass portions and not the grains.
 Therefore, they are free of gluten and are very low-carb and nutrient dense.
 They are best juiced alone and without other veggies mixed in.

 Most people in western society have grown up without using bitter herbs on a regular basis.
-Bitter herbs are not the most tasty but they are outstanding for our health.
+Bitter herbs are not the tastiest, but they are outstanding for our health.
 These herbs help produce digestive enzymes and improve liver and gallbladder function as well as anything.

 Bitter herbs are divided into two major categories: cholagogues, which increase the flow of bile, and hepatoprotectants which repair and protect the liver from overexposure to toxins.
 The cholagogues include dandelion root, parsley, burdock root, artichoke, ginger and goldenseal.
 While hepatoprotectants include turmeric and milk thistle.